 iss claim for the domain you used with the token request.
 For example:

 If you obtain an access token for the Management API using an authorization flow with your custom domain, you must call the Management API using the custom domain or your token will be considered invalid.
 The token's

 iss claim is independent of the audience.
 Audience values remain the same for tokens obtained using a custom domain.
 To learn more, see Management API Access Tokens.

 Certificate management options

-With the self-managed certificate approach, you are completely responsible for handling the SSL certificates and setting up and managing a reverse proxy for content to be sent to Auth0.
-Auth0 does not negotiate SSL with the end user’s client, but with the proxy.
-The proxy in turn negotiates SSL with the end user.
-To prevent someone from trying to use your Auth0 account from a domain you don’t own, Auth0 needs to validate that the domain belongs to you.
-Therefore, you need to send Auth0 a header (
+You can obtain and manage your own certificates in Custom Domains.
+In this case, you are responsible for handling SSL certificates and setting up and managing a reverse proxy to send content to Auth0.
+Auth0 negotiates SSL with the proxy not directly with the end-user client.
+The proxy, in turn, negotiates SSL with the end-user.
+To prevent someone from trying to use your Auth0 account from a domain you don't own, Auth0 needs to validate that the domain belongs to you: You need to provide Auth0 with a header (

 cname-api-key) to validate.
-You must be an Enterprise customer to use this option.
+You must be an Auth0 Enterprise subscriber to use this option.

 Auth0 provides instructions to configure a reverse proxy for the following providers: